yoander/doc/Nix/PHP/compile-php-5.6-centos-7.md

 ### Download [php-build.sh](https://raw.githubusercontent.com/yoander/sysadmin/master/shscript/php-build.sh) script from Github

 [php-build.sh](https://raw.githubusercontent.com/yoander/sysadmin/master/shscript/php-build.sh) script is helper for PHP compilation process.
-Enable the most used extensions as: curl, openssl, intl, mysql, pcre, ... and allows to install PHP in custom dir, offers options to compile PHP with Apache (prefork or worker) or fpm support.
+Enable the most used extensions as: curl, openssl, intl, mysql, pcre, ... and allows to install PHP in custom DIR, offers options to compile PHP with Apache (prefork or worker) or fpm support.

-You can modify [php-build.sh](https://raw.githubusercontent.com/yoander/sysadmin/master/shscript/php-build.sh) according your neeeded.
+You can modify [php-build.sh](https://raw.githubusercontent.com/yoander/sysadmin/master/shscript/php-build.sh) according your needs.

 If you compile PHP with fpm support you must edit [php-build.sh](https://raw.githubusercontent.com/yoander/sysadmin/master/shscript/php-build.sh) and set the user and group under the fpm process will be run